MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-MailboxExportRequest.md

 - ServerFailures

-If the user creates a personal folder with the same name as a well-known folder and the \# symbol surrounding it, you can use a back slash (\\) as an escape character to specify that folder.
-For example, if a user creates a folder named \#Notes\# and you want to specify that folder, but not the well-known Notes folder, use the following syntax: \\\#Notes\\\#.
+If the user creates a personal folder with the same name as a well-known folder and the # symbol surrounding it, you can use a backslash (`\`) as an escape character to specify that folder.
+For example, if a user creates a folder named #Notes# and you want to specify that folder, but not the well-known Notes folder, use the following syntax: `\#Notes\#`.

 Wildcard characters can't be used in folder names.